Harshith0699/GradGrove/CONTRIBUTION.md

 - do not be rude, disrespectful or aggressive
 - do not repeat comments/messages, this creates more noise than value (check the existing conversation), use GitHub reactions if you agree/disagree with a comment
+- this project is meant for learning purposes only, so try to avoid using AI to make the code changes, even if it is for minor changes.
+DO NOT USE AI FOR CSS.

 ---